Review of the QCD sum rules for exotic states: Theoretical foundations

+where the $M_H$ is the mass of the ground state of the conventional hadron or multiquark state, the $\lambda_H$ is the pole residue.

-It is evident that the Borel transformation kills any eventual subtraction terms in the correlation functions and suppresses exponentially the continuum contribution, therefore it improves the convergence of the dispersion integral.
-Furthermore, it suppresses factorially the higher-order operators in operator product expansion, which contain inverse powers of $P^2$, thus justifies the truncation of the operator product expansion and favors a good convergent behavior.
+It is obvious that the Borel transformation wipes out any eventual subtraction terms in the correlation functions and suppresses the continuum contributions exponentially, therefore, it improves the convergent behavior of the dispersion integral.
+Furthermore, it suppresses the higher-dimensional operators in the operator product expansion factorially, which contain inverse powers of the $P^2$, see Eq.\eqref{Some-Borel}, thus justifies truncation of the operator product expansion and favors a good convergent behavior.